leanswift/leanswift.github.io/supplierportal/src/pages/23.4.0_PWA/usermanual-supplierportal-user.md

 ## **Point of Contact**

 This document and the software it describe are provided by Wipro Limited.
-For additional information regarding support, licensing, functionality etc. please contact Wipro Limited. via contact form at http://www.leanswift.com or email [scott.roush@wipro.com](mailto:scott.roush@wipro.com).
+For additional information regarding support, licensing, functionality etc. please contact Wipro Limited, via contact form at http://www.leanswift.com or email [scott.roush@wipro.com](mailto:scott.roush@wipro.com).

 # **User Guide for Suppliers**